 - a.
 Identify public streets and highways serving the site or affected geographic area and describe proposed access to the existing street system.
 Show on site plans, if any.

-Sturdevant and Habein Rd serve this site.
-The current access from Habein Rd will serve this project. - b.
+Entrance to the project site will be from SW 13th Street, which connects onto S Market Blvd. - b.
 Is the site or affected geographic area currently served by public transit?
 If so, generally describe.
-If not, what is the approximate distance to the nearest transit stop?
-Yes.
-This area is served by Twin Transit. - c.
+If not, what is the approximate distance to the nearest transit stop? - The area is served by Twin Transit.
+There is a bus stop on South Market and 11th Street right next to Safeway Store.
+Approximately .5 miles away. - c.
 How many additional parking spaces would the completed project or non-project proposal have?
-How many would the project or proposal eliminate?
+How many would the project or proposal eliminate? - There will be no elimination of existing parking spaces.
+The new project will have approximately 42 parking spaces that serve the proposed building.